DualBrain/qbasic.github.io/README.md

 - And then what?
 What, if any, areas can be added/improved upon beyond what was in the original while still retaining the "just works" goal?

 Some of these questions are pretty easy to answer, while others are certainly in the *wait and see category*.

+In the mean time if you would like to utilize the original on your modern device, [see here](documentation/dosbox).